 Ever since its inception, the Department of Labor (DoL) has been committed to promoting equality and diversity in the American workplace.
 Its mission statement reads:

-Our nation and workforce are stronger when we embrace diversity, and when workers can apply their unique skills and talents to jobs that provide fair wages, benefits, and safe and healthy working conditions and ensure respectful inclusion.
+Our nation and workforce are stronger when we embrace diversity and when workers can apply their unique skills and talents to jobs that provide fair wages, benefits, safe and healthy working conditions, and ensure respectful inclusion.

-- DoL laws state that individuals who are in the process of transition are entitled to sick leave.
-Meanwhile, the Family Medical Leave Act can be executed in relation to transitioning.
+DoL laws state that individuals who are in the process of transition are entitled to sick leave.
+Meanwhile, the Family Medical Leave Act can be used in relation to transitioning.

 Regulations are ultimately in place to ensure that LGBTQIA workers are given equal opportunities to find employment and keep their roles.
-Similar rules exist in various countries around the globe.
-For example, the UK Unison rules show that LGBT employees are protected under the Equality Act 2010.
+Similar rules exist in other countries around the globe.
+For instance, the U.K. Unison rules show that LGBT employees are protected under the Equality Act 2010.

 In Australia, LGBTQIA workers are protected by the Sex Discrimination Act 1984, which covers all types of gender discrimination and harassment, as well as the generic Australian Human Rights Commission Act 1986.

-Legal protections exist to guide employers, support employees and set standardized practices that create fairer environments.
-Employers and senior execs have a legal and human responsibility to implement winning strategies throughout their businesses.
-Not least because it’s good for business.
+Legal protections exist to guide employers, support employees, and create standardized practices that lead to fairer environments.
+Employers and senior executives have a legal responsibility to implement winning strategies throughout their businesses, and not just because it’s good for business.

 In January 2021, President Joe Biden signed an executive order ending the ban on military service for transgender people.
-Away from the workplace, 2021 has already seen commercial surrogacy become legal for same-sex couples while the option for healthcare companies to discriminate against gay or transgender patients was overturned too.
+Away from the workplace, 2021 saw commercial surrogacy become legal for same-sex couples, while the option for healthcare companies to discriminate against gay or transgender patients was also overturned.

-It all suggests that the country is heading in the right direction while similar changes are occurring around the world.
-For example, the European Union has announced itself as a ‘Freedom Zone’ for LGBTQIA communities.
+It all suggests that the U.S. is heading in the right direction while similar changes are occurring around the world, such as the European Union announcing itself as a ‘Freedom Zone’ for LGBTQIA communities.

-Nonetheless, regulatory and government changes count for little if they are not followed by employers.
-It is possible to invest in an internal policy that actively invites more LGBTQIA candidates to apply and attend interviews.
-However, individuals should not be forced to disclose this information.
-More importantly, then, you must simply learn to park any preconceptions at the door.
+These are important strides, but the changes count for little if they are not followed by employers.
+It is possible to invest in an internal policy that actively invites more LGBTQIA candidates to apply and attend interviews (however, individuals should not be forced to disclose this information).
+Critically, you must learn to park any preconceptions at the door.

 The great news is that you will be rewarded for making those efforts.
-One-quarter of LGBTQIA workers stay in a job because of an inclusive workplace while one in ten leave roles for the exact opposite reason.
+One-quarter of LGBTQIA workers stay in a job because of an inclusive workplace, while one in ten leave roles for the opposite reason.